top of page

 Teaching Philosophy

 Relationship building is the core principle of my pedagogical, personal, and professional philosophies.
 I begin by recognizing without judgment the unwritten and, often, untold personal stories based on life experiences.
 The moment in life that I share with another person is only a chapter of their life’s story.
-I believe it is my job as a teacher-educator to guide pre-service teachers in the writing of their story and help them see that they will, in turn, influence the stories of their students.
+I believe it is my job as a teacher-educator to guide pre-service teachers in writing their own stories and help them see that they will, in turn, influence the stories of their students.
 To support students, my philosophy is supported by three pillars: autonomy, social justice, and music literacy.

 College is an essential time for the development of self and identity.
 I see my role as a professor as more than an instructor.
 Instead, I often find myself as a listener, advisor, and mentor.
 These roles begin by eliminating barriers to education, open-mindedness, and flexibility.
 In my courses, I follow a Universal Design for Learning (UDL) approach by creating a flexible learning environment that offers multiple means of engagement, expression, and representation.
 I provide students in my courses with options for assignments and readings.
 I use a mixture of traditional articles, videos, and technology, like interactive websites, to support student learning.
 By emphasizing autonomy, I hope to foster student resourcefulness, critical thinking, and motivation.